lrivallain/kvcd/README.md

 * storageLeaseInSeconds
 * metadata

-If a deviation is detected with the declared `specs` of the object: a reconcialiation is made to apply the state from the declared `specs`.
+If a deviation is detected with the declared `specs` of the object: a reconciliation is made to apply the state from the declared `specs`.

-> It may remains some use-case where the reconcialiation will fail like when trying to apply a power-on expected state on an *expired* object.*
+> It may remains some use-case where the reconciliation will fail like when trying to apply a power-on expected state on an *expired* object.*

-The same reconcialiation process will occurs when a change is made to the `specs` object declaration to apply changes to the *backing* object on vCloud Director.
+The same reconciliation process will occurs when a change is made to the `specs` object declaration to apply changes to the *backing* object on vCloud Director.

 > Modification of some `specs` properties will be ignored, such as `org`, `vdc`, `fence_mode` or `accept_all_eulas`.